 - Milk - You can use regular milk or non-dairy.

-NOTE: If you are using frozen cherries or fruit, thaw the fruit first before prepping it for baking.
+NOTE: Thaw the fruit before prepping it for baking if you use frozen cherries or fruit.
 You do not need to drain the juice from thawing.

 Preheat your oven to 350º F.